jsohlendorff/continuous_time_LTMLE/note_paal.typ

 //         )
 // $
 //Then, we really observe $O_tau$ and not $O$.
-T hroughout, we assume that the observations are observed made the interval $[0, tau]$.
+T Throughout, we assume that the observations are observed in the interval $[0, tau]$.
 We make the intervention definition specific to our marked setting.
 The important details will be the same.